feldera/feldera/docs/sandbox.md

-# Feldera Cloud Sandbox
+# Feldera Sandbox

-Feldera maintains an [online sandbox](https://try.feldera.com) where you can try tutorials and demos to help you learn about Feldera's product and features, without having to install anything yourself.
+Feldera maintains a free [online sandbox](https://try.feldera.com) where you can try tutorials and demos to learn about Feldera's features, without having to install anything yourself.

-Inside the sandbox, you can pick any demo that suits your situation.
-Each demo is a pre-built configuration consisting of a SQL program that runs in a pipeline.
-Each pipeline receives input rows into tables and automatically generates results from the views.

 The sandbox automatically shuts down a pipeline after 24 hours of runtime.
 We will occasionally refresh the deployment, which may